 Can a G1 driver buy a car?

 There’s nothing restricting a G1 driver from buying a car—but you likely won’t be able to insure it to drive until you have your G2 licence.
 A policy is always set up in the name of the registered owner.
 However, the primary driver of the vehicle must be someone who has a valid G2 or a full G licence.
 Make sure you contact your potential insurance broker or company before buying!

 Do you need insurance with a G1 licence?

-More importantly, the insurance company must be notified when a G1 licensed driver achieves a G2 license, as G2 licensed drivers can operate motor vehicles independently and therefore must be named as licensed on the auto insurance policy.
+More importantly, the insurance company must be notified when a G1 licensed driver obtains their G2 licence; G2 licensed drivers can operate motor vehicles independently and therefore must be listed as being licensed on the auto insurance policy.
 Even as an occasional driver, this can carry a significant added cost.